oweb36/mws-docs/Characters/Air Conditioners/KaHLium.md

 ## Personality

 KaHLium is a level-headed person.
 He is not that insane, but not that chill.
 He is your average person.
 He just wants to be normal, that is it.
-Please don't make him that unique.
+Please don't make him that unique, he doesn't like that.
+KaHLium is also a serious person, who doesn't exactly tolerate no-nonsense things.
+This trait might conflict with others.

 KaHLium has pretty dry humour.
 His humour is deadpan and anti-joke.
 He does not give emotions normally, especially with his humour.
 His humour is a representation of his personality.
+This is probably due to his birthday.

+KaHLium being serious means that he is not the one to take jokes lightly.
+He is also a no-nonsense person, and does not exactly tolerate them well.
+He just wants to do things the way it is.
+Follow the instructions kind of person, down to earth kind of person, a realists.
+This may conflict with some of the nonsense-loving people of MVS.

 KaHLium is also a fairly analytical and observant person.
 He observes his surroundings and checks on MHeLy often.
+KaHLium is also the kind of person to stalk others to gain intel.
+He potentially could know your browsing history and group chats.

 KaHLium is a big brother to MHeLy.
+He loves her, and treats her well.

 ## Relations